How Much Does Homeschooling Cost?

 The cost of home education varies according to a family's needs and desires.
 Some of the costs associated with homeschooling are curricula, school supplies, support groups, legal association dues, and my favorite - books.

-Some parents educate their children for free by using free homeschooling resources or a free homeschooling curriculum.
+Some parents educate their children inexpensively or for free by using:

 According to these homeschool statistics, children whose parents spend very little on home education fare just as well as those whose parents have spent a great deal on materials.